pseeth/argbind/README.md

 0 and 1 for True and False.
 Then you can override from command line like `--func.arg 0` or `--func.arg 1`.

-## Only typed keyword arguments are bound
+## Only typed arguments are bound

 Only keyword arguments that have types associated with them are bound in functions.
-Positional arguments are not bound.
-Untyped keyword arguments cannot be bound, because ArgBind won't know what type to parse for.
+Positional arguments are bound only if `positional=True`.
+Untyped arguments cannot be bound, because ArgBind won't know what type to parse for.

 ## Bound function names should be unique